erkyrath/quixe/README.txt

 Prototype is freely distributable under the terms of an MIT-style license.
 For details, see the Prototype web site: <http://www.prototypejs.org/>

-The build script uses the YUI Compressor, version 2.4.2 (which is included as a build tool).
-The YUI Compressor was written and is maintained by:
+The build script uses rJSmin, version 1.0.6 (which is included as a build tool). rJSmin was written and is maintained by Andre Malo, and is freely distributable under the Apache License, Version 2.0.
-Julien Lecomte <jlecomte@yahoo-inc.com>
-Copyright (c) 2007-2009, Yahoo!
-Inc. All rights reserved.
-All code specific to YUI Compressor is issued under a BSD license.
-YUI Compressor extends and implements code from Mozilla's Rhino project.
-Rhino is issued under the Mozilla Public License (MPL), and MPL applies to the Rhino source and binaries that are distributed with YUI Compressor.
-For source and other details: <http://developer.yahoo.com/yui/compressor/>
+For details, see the rJSmin web site: <http://opensource.perlig.de/rjsmin/>